Bicycle Tours & Trips in Spain

 Cycle Southern Spain - Murcia

-Geoff, traveled in September
+Debbie, traveled in May

 Murcia's 249km network of varied terrain welcomes hybrid bikes.
 The Via Verde del Noroeste railway path leads to historic Cehegin, followed by the scenic Ricote Valley.
 Daily rides cover 39-57km on quiet roads with moderate elevation gains.

 Duration 7 days Destinations Murcia, Caravaca de la Cruz, Calasparra, Cieza Age Range Ages 16+ Physical Rating Moderate Distance 91 mi Operator Explore!
-From
+From $1,550

 Barcelona to Valencia unfolds along Mediterranean cycling paths.
 The route includes Sitges' cobbled streets, Tarragona's Roman ruins, and Ebro Delta's wetlands.
 Beachfront stays at Hotel Altafulla Mar and Hotel Miami Mar offer daily swimming breaks.

-JUNE, traveled in May
+Lucy, traveled in December

 What is the best time of year for cycling in Spain?